Inside the cathartic power of The Rose’s ‘Heal Together’ tour

 As the singer and guitarist notes, ‘Heal’’s effect on The Rose didn’t end when they left the studio.
 Playing its songs on tour night after night is just the next step of their journey with it.
 “On the ‘Heal’ album, there’s a song called ‘See-Saw’, which is my story,” explains bassist Jaehyeong from his seat next to Woosung.
 The string-laden song details a tumultuous emotional battle, its writer’s feelings going up and down like its namesake.
 “Every time I endure and endure again, I end up tilting,” he sighs on the track.
 “My centre is broken again.”

-“When the album was released, I thought I had already overcome [those problems],” Jaehyeong continues, but when the tour started in North America last year and they played ‘Swee-Saw’ live for the first time, he quickly realised he was wrong.
+“When the album was released, I thought I had already overcome [those problems],” Jaehyeong continues, but when the tour started in North America last year and they played ‘See-Saw’ live for the first time, he quickly realised he was wrong.
 “I didn’t expect that I would cry, but I was really, really crying.”
 He smiles sheepishly as he recalls the moment.
 “Then I realised, “Ah, I’m not totally over it’.
 I’m overcoming it now, though, so this tour is very helpful to me.”

 With an emotionally loaded setlist on the horizon, the band use their time backstage beforehand to relax and conserve their energy.
 One by one, they head off to get their hair and make-up done, while the others stay behind in the dressing room and tuck into boxes of freshly delivered Korean food.
 “The chicken is so good, right?”
 Dojoon asks, giving NME a thumbs up before he returns to a sauce-slathered drumstick.